This section only applies to user agents, data mining tools, and conformance checkers.

 The rules for parsing XML documents into DOM trees are covered by the next section, entitled "The XHTML syntax".

-Together, these rules define what is referred to as the HTML
+For HTML documents, user agents must use the parsing rules described in this section to generate the DOM trees.
+Together, these rules define what is referred to as the HTML parser.

 While the HTML syntax described in this specification bears a close resemblance to SGML and XML, it is a separate language with its own parsing rules.